Osteoporosis in RA

 An important part of management of osteoporosis is education, as lifestyle changes can reduce the chance of developing osteoporosis.
 A healthy diet (rich in calcium and vitamin D), weight bearing exercise and sensible exposure to sunlight (the main source of vitamin D) can all help to maintain bone mass.
 Smoking and excessive alcohol intake have a harmful effect and therefore should be avoided.
 Calcium and vitamin D supplements may be prescribed if dietary intake and sunlight exposure are inadequate.

 Osteoporotic fractures are common and patients with RA may be at an increased risk.
-We have excellent methods for detection and therapy, with lifestyle measures being an important part of prevention and treatment of this condition.
+However, we have excellent methods for detection and therapy, with lifestyle measures being an important part of prevention and treatment of this condition.